lambdaclass/concrete/docs/EXAMPLE_NO_DUPLICATES.md

 - The new test gates are additive (e.g., adding drift detection to an example that already has predictable checks)
 - The example's code does not need to change to serve the new phase

 **Example**: `crypto_verify` started as a Phase 1 predictable-core example.
 Phase 2 added proof registration and drift detection.
-No new example was created — the same program gained a `proof-registry.json` and a `main_drifted.con` variant, and new test gates were added to the existing test section.
+No new example was created — the same program gained in-source proof links and a `main_drifted.con` variant, and new test gates were added to the existing test section.

 ## When to create a new example